seannns/uni-notes/IFB102/Complexity.md

 Emulators
 	Universality allows us to emulate CPUs in software. eg. Game emulators let us run old console games on newer, different hardware.
-	We can emulate old CPU/libraries/software by interpreting original machine code or
+	We can emulate old CPU/libraries/software by interpreting original machine code or compiling or JIT compiling.
+	This is effective when it becomes too difficult to support old software on a new system.

 Hierarchical Abstraction
 	Software Libraries